sandyteng0821/n8n-order2good-wf/README.md

 ## 🚀 Workflow Usage

-Once containers are up and running, you can trigger the workflow using:
+Once containers are up and running, you can create the workflow via importing the workflow template ./Invoice_System_Automation_Workflow.json and trigger the workflow using:

 ```bash
 curl -X POST http://localhost:5678/webhook-test/invoice-process \